 How Are Inherited Annuities Taxed?

 The return on an annuity is part income and part principal.
 The income portion is taxable.
 Give Prudential a W9 form requesting some tax be withheld just for good measure – I suggest you use the highest marginal tax rate you pay.
 At tax time, Prudential will send you a 1099 showing how much income and principal was withdrawn and amount of tax sent to IRS.
 Then, if you are overpaid on taxes it will be recouped on your tax return.

 Should I Sell My Stock to Pay Off My Mortgage?

 Yes, pare the 80% of portfolio allocated to one stock.
 This is always a good choice.
 It is more important to obtain diversity as you approach retirement.
 Keep some of the concentrated position if the company still has a good outlook.
 Many people choose to pay off mortgages as they approach retirement.
 The precise calculation is to compare the 4.4% you pay in interest to the riskless rate of return you can obtain elsewhere.
-With today’s low interest rates you would be lucky to obtain 4.4%.
+You would be lucky to obtain 4.4%.
 So, yes, pay down the mortgage.